Description of race rules and penalties

 (Each team must present two reflective vests, two flashlights (or Headllights) and two LED flashers for inspection at the Start Check-In Tent.
 Teams are then issued the official race wrist wrap and allowed to participate).

 Each team is responsible for ensuring all of their volunteers show up at the appointed time, to their assigned job and fulfill the tasks required.
 If a volunteer cannot report to duty, it is up to the Team Captain to find an alternate volunteer and make sure they report to the appointed job site.
-Failure of a volunteer assignment to be fulfilled will result in disqualification.
+Failure of a volunteer assignment to be fulfilled will result in team DQ.

 No bicycles or dogs are allowed to accompany participants on the race course.
 Team members found biking the course are assumed to be accompanying participants and the team will be disqualified.